Ellie1994/Text_Generator/README.md

 # Text_Generator

-the code takes text as an input and produces new generated output as a new text.
+The code takes text as an input and produces new generated output as a text.
+After the model is trained it produces a sequence of sentences/words/letters with more or less success depending on the functional parameter adjustments.

 # Setup